-Here is a small sampling of our scouting wellness projects:
+Here are some our scouting wellness projects:

 GS Wellness Policy to Practice

 The GS Wellness Policy to Practice is a two-year project in conjunction with the Kansas Health Foundation.
 Our wellness team worked within the Girl Scouts of NE Kansas and NW Missouri council in order to help troop leaders set and work towards achieving wellness goals in five categories of health promotion.

 Click here to go directly to the GS Wellness Policy to Practice section.

 We've enjoyed working with scouts and troop leaders so much that we decided to start our own troop at Kansas State University's Physical Activity and Nutrition Clinical Research Consortium!

 Click here to go directly to the Girl Scouts at the K-State PAN-CRC section.